Lunch Box: Chicken Salad Sandwich

 - 1/4 tsp.
 Freshly ground pepper

-- Roughly slice chicken (chicken is cooked) into smaller pieces, dice celery, carrots, red onion, crush and mince garlic and mix all together.
+- Roughly slice chicken (chicken is cooked) into smaller pieces, diced celery, carrots, red onion, crush and mince garlic and mix all together.

 - Add mayonnaise, mustard, garlic, red hot chili flakes and ground black pepper in a bowl.
 Mix until combined; then combine it with the chicken mixture.

-- At this point you can put it in food processor and then spread it on the bread, but you can just keep it crunchy.
+- At this point, you can put it in a food processor and then spread it on the bread, but you can just keep it crunchy.

 Place it in the container or a jar and keep it in the fridge for up to 5 days(with lid air-tight).
 As a suggestion, you can add walnuts or dry cranberries or use tuna or cooked turkey instead of the chicken.
 Options are endless.
 I know that most of the kids like it smooth rather than chunky salads, so I would suggest using a food processor.